whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3C.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, when help is needed because of restricted visibility, vessel traffic or safety of navigation." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea, when help is needed because of restricted visibility, vessel traffic or safety of navigation.

 ### Performance requirement